 How Much Soil or Mulch Do You Need?

 Bulk soil and mulch are sold by the cubic yard.
-To calculate how many cubic yards you will need for different planting depths:
+Follow these steps to calculate how many cubic yards you'll need for different planting depths:

-- Measure the square footage of the space to be covered (length x width)
+- Measure the square footage (length x width) of the space to be covered.

 - Divide the square footage of your garden by the number from the chart.

-- Your garden has an area of 500 sq. ft. and you want 6 inches of mulch.
+- Your garden has an area of 500 square feet and you want 6 inches of mulch.

 - The corresponding number on the chart for a 6 inches depth is 54.

-You would need 9 1/4 cubic yards of soil or mulch to cover a 500 sq. ft. garden to a depth of 6 inches.
+You would need 9.26 cubic yards of soil or mulch to cover a 500-square-foot garden to a depth of 6 inches.